0xd0ni/sirs-submission/REPORT.md

 Unfortunately we weren't able to fully implement the addition of signed records by the doctors but a consultation record can be signed and verified.
 ### Things that could be improved
 Ideally use of the SOS keys would require special authentication of the person accessing it, and a record of the accesses would be kept for accountability.
-(_Offer a concluding statement, emphasizing the value of the project experience._)

 ## 4. Bibliography